rolloff/wrc-east-bay/schedule.md

 # Weekly Runs
-While our Instagram and Slack are the best places to find the most up to date scheduling info, below is a typical week - c'mon out!
+While our Instagram and Slack are the best places to find the most up to date scheduling info, below is a typical week.
+We've included typical paces so you know what to expect.
+We do our best to welcome newcomers at each and every run, and to support teammates at many places in their running journey.
+If we don't have a run that fits your pace or schedule yet, hopefully we will in the future - hey maybe you can lead it!

 ### Tuesday Hills
 - Meeting location: Timeless on Piedmont Ave